 - 1 tablespoon finely chopped basil leaves

-- 1. Fill a large steamer or stock pot with about 2 inches of water and add the salt, thyme, bay leaves, and the juice of 1 lemon.
-Add the halves of 2 lemons for extra flavor.
+- 1. Fill a large steamer or stock pot with about 2 inches of water and toss in the salt, thyme, bay leaves, and the juice of 1 lemon.
+If a more emphatic lemon flavor is desired, go ahead and toss in the halves of 2 lemons.
 Bring to a boil.

-- 2. Place the lobsters in the steamer basket or directly in the pot, cover, and allow to steam until done, about 15 minutes.
-The lobster shells will be bright red and the tail will be curled when they are done.
-Remove the lobsters from the pot and cool to room temperature.
-Chill thoroughly in the fridge before cracking open.
+- 2. Place the lobsters in the steamer basket or directly in the pot, cover, and steam until the shells are bright red and the tail is curled, about 15 minutes.
+Remove the lobsters from the pot and let drain.

 - 1. Twist off both of the claws from the body.
 Separate the claw and knuckle by snapping it like a twig.